The complete ridge trail of the Rodnei Mountains

 / and 3) Staţiunea Borşa

 /.
-Getting to these places is covered on the pages of Buhăescu Mare
+Access to these places is described on the Buhăescu Mare

 / and Gărgalău

-The following description follows the route in west-to-east direction, split into three parts.
-Of course, it can be done the opposite way as well.
+The description below follows the route from west to east, divided into three parts.
+Of course, it can be done in the opposite direction as well.

 Part 1: Pasul Şetref (818m) - Tarniţa La Cruce (1985m)